Bean the Dynamite

 Bean's personality in the Archie comics is defined as being rather goofy and eccentric, even being prone to mood swings and extreme reactions, making him a very unpredictable and potentially dangerous individual; however he is capable of being friendly and easy-going as easily as he can be indignant and angry.
 He also obsesses over shiny objects as well as a great love for bombs and explosions of all kinds.

-He also appears in the Treasure Team Tango Arc (Sonic Universe Issue #21 - Issue #24) on Team Hooligan (Nack the Weasel, Bean, and Bark) trying to steal the Sol Emerald from Team Rose.
-When his Team is ambushed by Team Babylon (end of Issue #22), he finds Jet and reunites with Jet the Hawk (Issue #23) and asks Jet for photos.
+He also appears in the Treasure Team Tango Arc (Sonic Universe Issue #21 - Issue #24) on Team Hooligan (Nack, Bean, and Bark) trying to steal the Sol Emerald from Team Rose.
+When his Team is ambushed by Team Babylon (end of Issue #22), he finds Jet the Hawk and reunites with him (Issue #23), asking him for photos.

 As a result of the Super Genesis Wave, Bean and Bark were transported to the Sol Zone where the two of them joined Captain Metal's crew, the Blackguard Pirates, before eventually helping Blaze the Cat along with Team Rose.
 After the Pirate Plunder Panic arc concluded, Bean and Bark, alongside Team Rose, were transported back home.